renderedtext/snippets/docs/slow_docker_push_troubleshoot.md

 Replace calls to `docker push <IMAGE>:<TAG>` command with `docker-debug-push <IMAGE>:<TAG>` command.

-Once new command is in place we will start receiving metrics about your docker push durations.
-This will help us troubleshoot the problem.

 ### 3. Deliver the wrapped docker push command to your main branches

 For most organizations this step means merging the change in CI/CD pipeline to the master branch.
 This will help us get the graph which depicts more closely how often poor docker push performance occurs on your Semaphore project.

+Once new command is in place we will start receiving metrics about your docker push durations.
+This will help us troubleshoot the problems with poor performance.